Kotlin/kotlinx-atomicfu/README.md

 ## IR transformation for Kotlin/JS

 There is a new option to turn on IR transformation for Kotlin/Js backend.
-You should add `kotlinx.atomicfu.enableIrTransformation=true` to your `gradle.properties` file.
+You can add `kotlinx.atomicfu.enableIrTransformation=true` to your `gradle.properties` file in order to enable it.

 Here is how transformation is performed for different [JS compiler modes](https://kotlinlang.org/docs/js-ir-compiler.html) with this option enabled: